Letter 1730

 - Gallatin, Tennessee

-My hand strength isn't good enough for extensive hand polishing so I used my Black and Decker Scumbuster [link is to product info at Amazon] instead.
+A. My hand strength isn't good enough for extensive hand polishing so I used my Black and Decker Scumbuster [on eBay or Amazon] instead.
 It is less abrasive than using fine steel wool but I wouldn't use it on brass plating, just solid brass for a 1x polish to get years of tarnish off.
 I don't think I'd use a motorized tool like this regularly on an antique metal but for a 1x only job, I am doing well and it looks nice!
 (And I'd never get it polished otherwise!)

 I'm using the hand polisher with a brass cleaner and wiping periodically.
 Right now the bed is together but I'm going to take it apart to make this easier.
 I'm so excited, the bed is a 1920's king with HUGE double balls at the head and foot board and the headboard is an enormous decorative piece.
 It's a great bed.